 A. Host-pathogen interaction/Innate immune signaling

-2. Molecular mechanisms of the interplay between myeloid cells and T cells
+C. Interplay between myeloid cells and T cells

 T helper (Th) cells occupy a central position in orchestrating the diverse cell types that mediate host immunity to infections or tumors.
 T helper cells have been functionally classified into three major subtypes, Th1, Th2 and Th17, based on the types of immune molecules, called cytokines, that each subtype secretes.
 Th cell differentiation to each subset is determined by integration of communication between T cells and myeloid cells.
 Although many factors have been known to affect differentiation of Th1 and Th17, the initial cues for Th2 differentiation and the responsible myeloid cells remain unknown.
 We are investigating types of myeloid cells and molecular machinery involved in this process by tracing Th differentiation in cytokine reporter animals where the production of cytokines can be visualized in live animals.

-C. Elucidation of the roles of immune cells in tumor microenvironment
+D. Elucidation of the roles of immune cells in tumor microenvironment

 Recently much attention has been paid to the association of inflammation with oncogenesis and tumor progression.
 We are studying the immune cells within the tumor micro-environment and their progenitor cells to reveal the cross-regulation between the tumor and immune cells, finding a key(s) to unlink them.